ogurcan/blockchain/ethereum/doc/Setting Up a Local Private Test Network.md

 >
 ```

-The first time you run geth on your machine, it will generate a DAG.
+The first time you run geth on your machine, it will generate a `DAG`.
 This can take several minutes depending upon the speed of your CPU.
 Once it finishes generating the DAG, it will start mining and generating messages like this:

-The mining node ('''Node01''') deposits ethereum into the first account (unless changed).
+The mining node (`Node01`) deposits ethereum into the first account by default (unless changed).

 ### Make a Transaction: Send ether from one account to another

-Suppose, we want to send  1.23 ethers from the first account to the second one.
+Suppose, we want to send  `1.23` ethers from the first account to the second one.
 To do so, we need to create a transaction object first:

 ``` js
 > var tx = {from:  personal.listAccounts[0], to: personal.listAccounts[1], value: web3.toWei(1.23, "ether")}